newsuk/times-components/packages/article-main-standard/README.md

 # Article Main Standard (Template)

-This package is the default template for Articles.
-Its main responsibility is to manage its own header and uses the `article` package to render its body content, essentially creating a composed dumb component of a page.
+This package is the "default template" for Articles.
+Its main responsibility is to manage its own header and uses the `article` package to render the page.

-It is also responsible for tracking and ads.

 ## Contributing